Jiangsu: Culture

 The four mass migrations in the 4th, 8th, 12th and 14th centuries had been influential in shaping the regional culture of Jiangsu.
 According to dialects and the other factors, the province can be roughly segmented four major cultural subdivisions: Wu (吴), Jinling (金陵), Huaiyang (淮扬) and Xuhuai (徐淮), from southeast to northwest.
 The belts of transition blurred the boundaries.

 Jiangsu is rich in cultural traditions.
 Kunqu, originating in Kunshan, is one of the most renowned and prestigious forms of Chinese opera.
 Pingtan, a form of storytelling accompanied by music, is also popular: it can be subdivided into types by origin: Suzhou Pingtan (of Suzhou), Yangzhou Pingtan (of Yangzhou), and Nanjing Pingtan (of Nanjing).
 Wuxi opera, a form of traditional Chinese opera, is popular in Wuxi, while Huaiju is popular further north, around Yancheng.
 Jiangsu cuisine is one of the eight great traditions of the cuisine of China.

 Suzhou is also well known for its silk, Chinese embroidery, jasmine tea, stone bridges, pagodas, and classical gardens.
 Nearby Yixing is noted for its teaware while Yangzhou is known for its lacquerware and jadeware.
 Nanjing's yunjin is a noted type of woven silk.

 Since ancient times, south Jiangsu has been famed for its prosperity and opulence, and simply inserting south Jiangsu place names (Suzhou, Yangzhou, etc.) into poetry gave an effect of dreaminess, as was indeed done by many famous poets.
 In particular, the fame of Suzhou (as well as Hangzhou in neighbouring Zhejiang) has led to the popular saying: 上有天堂，下有蘇杭 ("above there is heaven; below there are Suzhou and Hangzhou"), a saying that continues to be a source of pride for the people of these two still prosperous cities.
 Similarly, the prosperity of Yangzhou has led poets to dream of: 腰纏十萬貫，騎鶴下揚州 ("with a hundred thousand strings of coins wrapped around its waist, a crane landed in Yangzhou").

-Education
+Education and research

 Higher education

 As of 2022, Jiangsu hosts 168 institutions of higher education, ranking first of all Chinese provinces.
-There are two Project 985, 11 Project 211, and 16 Double First Class universities in the province.
+There are two Project 985, 11 Project 211, and 16 Double First-Class Construction universities in the province.
 A combination of 93 members of Chinese Academy of Sciences and Chinese Academy of Engineering work in Jiangsu.

-As of 2020, two major cities in Jiangsu ranked in the world's top 50 (Nanjing 8th and Suzhou 45th) cities by scientific research output, as tracked by the Nature Index.
+As of 2025, six major cities in Jiangsu are ranked among the world's top 200 cities for scientific research output, according to the Nature Index.
+These cities include Nanjing (5th), Suzhou (33rd), Zhenjiang (98th), Yangzhou (118th), Wuxi (161st), and Changzhou (173rd).
+Notably, Jiangsu is the only province in China with at least five major cities achieving this distinction.